-Campus Recreation and Wellness has made extensive health-related modifications for fall semester.
+Campus Recreation and Wellness has made extensive health-related modifications due to COVID-19.
 Capacity of activity areas has been reduced, extensive cleaning requirements are in place, towel service has been suspended and staff contact reduced.
 Visit the Campus Recreation & Wellness website for an overview of RecWell changes, along with other pages that include information on facility operations, program modifications and online wellness resources.